Pandas-Friend/WTA-Predictions/README.md

 - We will be combining the Players and Rankings to get a table that can be used with the Flask Web App.

 # Machine Learning Model
 We will use machine learning for the prediction of professional tennis matches.
-We will use: logistic regression, decision tree and/or random forest models, an approach that uses historical player performance accross a wide variety of statistics, to predict match outcomes.
-We can further optimeze and develop the machine learning models with artifical neural network.
+Logistic regression, decision tree and/or random forest models are approaches that use historical player performance accross a wide variety of statistics, to predict match outcomes.
+Future work includes to further optimeze and develop the machine learning models with artifical neural network.

-## Takes in data from the provisional database
-### Reading from a PostgreSQL table to a pandas DataFrame
+## Reading from a PostgreSQL table to a pandas DataFrame
-- The data to be analyzed will be stored in a PostgreSQL table
+- The data to be analyzed will be stored in a PostgreSQL table.
 - Data from a PostgreSQL table can be read and loaded into a pandas DataFrame by calling the method DataFrame.read_sql() and passing the database connection obtained from the SQLAlchemy Engine as a parameter
-- Read DataFrame
 - After the data has been loaded, we can proceed to preprocess data for ML
 ### Process the Data
 - Define the features set